TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/reduce-latency/caching.md

 The Tyk Gateway can cache responses from your upstream services.

-API Clients which make subsequent requests to a cached endpoint will receive the cached response directly from the Gateway, which:
+API Clients that make subsequent requests to a cached endpoint will receive the cached response directly from the Gateway, which:
  - reduces load on the upstream service
  - provides a quicker response to the API Client (reduces latency)
  - reduces concurrent load on the API Gateway